dachcom-digital/pimcore-toolbox/docs/15_Context.md

                 $site = Tool\Frontend::getSiteForDocument($currentDocument);
             }
         } else {
-            //if request is not in editmode we can determinate site by site resolver if (!$this->editModeResolver->isEditmode($request)) {
+            //if request is not in edit mode we can determinate site by site resolver if (!$this->editModeResolver->isEditmode($request)) {
                 if ($this->siteResolver->isSiteRequest($request)) {
                     $site = $this->siteResolver->getSite($request);
                 }
-                // in backend we don't have any site request, we need to fetch it via document } else {
+                // in backend, we don't have any site request, we need to fetch it via document } else {
                 $currentDocument = $this->documentResolver->getDocument();
                 $site = Tool\Frontend::getSiteForDocument($currentDocument);